Market Update - To infinity and beyond – investing in space

 The future of space

 All three billionaires are the most prominent figures fighting for a share of the space market.
 According to Morgan Stanley this could be worth more than $1 trillion in annual sales by 2040, tripling in size from current levels.
 Growth should be led by space tourism, moon landings and satellite broadband Internet.
 But will space tourism really prove to be a significant piece of the space market?
 This is crucial for Virgin Galactic.
-Not only is this its prime business, but it also has competition from both Blue Origin and SpaceX, who plan to offer commercial flights into space next year.
-Boeing is also understood to be considering entering the market.
+Not only is this its prime business, but it also has competition from both Blue Origin and SpaceX, who also plan to offer commercial flights into space.
+In addition, Boeing is understood to be considering entering the market.
 It seems more likely that the vast bulk of the opportunities will continue to be related to the satellite industry.
 The market is expected to mushroom as the cost of launching them continues to fall sharply as rocket technology improves, helped by SpaceX’s reusable rockets.
 Morgan Stanley estimates that satellite broadband will make up 50% of the projected growth of the space economy by 2040, or even 70% in the most bullish scenario.

 But what are the investment opportunities for the rest of us?
 One of the problems is that many space-focused companies, including Blue Origin and SpaceX, are still privately owned.
 This makes it difficult for retail investors to get exposure to these pioneering companies.
 Meanwhile, investors in Virgin Galactic have had a bumpy ride recently.
 Analysts warned that its share price was overcooked ahead of the flight in July.
 Then, on completion of the successful trip the company announced that it was selling over 10 million shares to raise $500 million.
 The news saw the stock price crater by 17%, not the result shareholders were looking for.
-In fact, Virgin Galactic is proving to be a volatile holding this year.
+In fact, Virgin Galactic is proving to be a volatile holding.
 That’s not to say that it should be ignored by investors.
 After all, it has the technology to launch its spaceplane from a mothership, rather than blasting off straight from Earth.
 Direct investing is understandably risky, and difficult.
 But there’s always the indirect method.
 Alphabet (Google’s parent company) owns a 7.5% stake in SpaceX.
 So, a holding in Alphabet will give you a sliver of exposure to Musk’s company, and you’ll also own a bit of Google, YouTube, the Android operating system, as well as Alphabet’s artificial intelligence unit.

 There are a few Exchange-Traded Funds (ETFs) with some space-related holdings.
 These include Procure Space, Space Exploration and Innovation, and Kensho Final Frontiers.
-These have been recently eclipsed in terms of assets raised by the newest space fund on the block, Seraphim Space.
+These have been recently eclipsed in terms of assets raised by Seraphim Space.
 Unlike the ETFs Seraphim is the first actively managed fund to provide a way for the average investor to gain exposure to the space.
-The trust floated on 14th July after raising £178.4m, beating its £150m target.
+The trust floated on 14th July 2021 after raising £178.4m, beating its £150m target.
 The plan is to invest in space-related companies in their growth-stage.
 This means investing in companies currently in private hands and involved in connectivity, navigation, precision, and other technologies related to the space sector.
 As with all funds it’s vitally important to know what’s inside them.
 Most include Virgin Galactic as a significant proportion of their exposure.
 They also include companies which on first inspection may have a tenuous connection to space, including Amazon, Netflix and Tencent.

 The future of space